 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Avoid sales traps and watch for hidden costs when shopping for your first car as a teen.
+Compare car loans for young drivers and watch for hidden costs when shopping for your first car as a teenager.

 Most teenagers have little or no credit history, which can make getting a car loan challenging.
 Plus, credit blunders — like making late payments or no payments at all — can take a toll on a credit score for years.

-Yes, a teen buy a car on their own — but you’ll need to be the age of the majority in your province or territory, which is either 18 or 19 years old.
+Yes, you can buy a car on your own if you’re a teenager — but you’ll need to be the age of the majority in your province or territory, which is either 18 or 19 years old.
 Even if you are old enough, you’ll have a difficult time qualifying if you haven’t yet built up your credit history or have red marks on your credit report.
 In that case, you’ll likely need to bring on a creditworthy cosigner to share in the responsibility of paying off the loan.

-Some of the best first cars for teens in Canada
+Some of the best first cars for teenagers in Canada

-4 ways teens can finance their first car
+4 ways to finance your first car as a teenager

-There generally 4 ways teens can finance their first car:
+There generally 4 ways you can finance your first car:

-Since you’ll likely have no or little credit history when you’re ready to finance your first car as a teen, your best bet is to look for car loan lenders specializes in bad credit.
-Rates vary, but can be high, so it pays to shop around to get the best deal.
+Since you’ll likely have no or little credit history when you’re ready to buy a car as a teenager, your best bet is to look for car loan lenders specializes in bad credit.
+Rates vary but can be high, so it pays to shop around to get the best deal.
 Check out our list of car loan lenders below to compare your options.

 2. Get a cosigner